 Yes you can make your first ever dress!
 Karoline Dahrling-Hughes’ easy jersey dress is a great first dressmaking project as you don’t need to worry about messing around with pattern cutting – you can make it using your favourite top as a size guide.
 We’ll talk you through how to make a dress for beginners, every step of the way.
 Watch our video guide or read our detailed instructions to learn how it’s done.

 To make this project simple we traced directly onto the fabric so there is no paper pattern to draw, cut and trace.
 We have traced directly on the fabric and cut out.
 If you are unsure whether the dress will fit, then cut it with extra seam allowance all the way around so you can adjust if necessary.
 A dress up to a UK size 16 will fit on a fabric width of 140cm (45in) for larger sizes.
 For a longer length dress you may need to purchase wider fabric or increase the amount needed to 2m (2¼yd).

 This easy dressmaking pattern was first published in Simply Sewing magazine.
-Before sewing this project, you’ll need a sewing machine!
+We’ve joined forces with them to make the video below to show you how it’s done!
+Before sewing this project, you’ll need a sewing machine.
 If you haven’t got one check out our guide to the best sewing machines for beginners to find a machine that’s perfect for you.

 Looking for more dressmaking inspiration?
 Learn how to make an infinity dress with Portia Lawrie’s free infinity dress pattern, add some sweet style to your wardrobe with our collection of pinafore dress sewing patterns, or whip up a skirt in an afternoon with Debbie Maxwell’s wrap skirt pattern.